nirmata-add-ons/imagekey-controller/README.md

 # imagekey-controller
-Addon controllers to fetch image keys from providers such as Venafi
+Nirmata addon to install controllers that fetch container image keys from providers such as Venafi.

+To install it, create an addon in the NDP pointing to this repository, and install it on the onboarded cluster.